Hiroyuki-Nagata/chef-foltia/README.md

 $ vagrant up
 ```

-# Install on chef-solo
+# Install with chef-solo
-- first, you should install `chef-dk`
+- First, you should install `chef-dk` from `https://downloads.chef.io/chef-dk/`
 ```
 $ berks install
 $ berks update